-These patients appear to have a greater base and are better oriented to time and space compared to patients with schizophrenia.
+These patients appear to have a more significant base and are better oriented to time and space than patients with schizophrenia.

-Paraphrenia is a late-onset mental disorder similar to schizophrenia in that it presents the positive symptoms of the disease, such as delusions and / or hallucinations, but lacks the negative symptoms, such as impaired intellect or personality.
+Paraphrenia is a late-onset mental disorder similar to schizophrenia in that it presents the positive symptoms of the disease, such as delusions and hallucinations.
+Still, it lacks negative symptoms, such as impaired intellect or personality.

 Compared to schizophrenia, paraphrenia is less inherited, has a slower rate of progression, and does not manifest until the patient is much older, with most patients developing the disorder around 60 years or older.